Twisted duality for embedded graphs: Medial graphs and the ribbon group action

-The two propositions above provide a complete characterization of the embedded graphs whose medial graph is equivalent to a given 4-regular, embedded graph $F$.
-Moreover, the propositions tell us that all of the embedded graphs with this property are duals.
+Propositions \ref{cyclefamilydual} and \ref{blacktomedial} provide a complete characterization of the embedded graphs whose medial graph is equivalent to a given $4$-regular, embedded graph $F$.
+Moreover, the propositions tell us that all of the embedded graphs with this property are geometric duals.

-A natural question then arises: Given any 4-regular graph $F$, which embedded graphs have medial graphs isomorphic to $F$ as abstract graphs?
+A natural question then arises: given any $4$-regular graph $F$, which embedded graphs have medial graphs isomorphic to $F$ as abstract graphs?
 In this section we answer this question, giving a complete characterization of the set of embedded graphs with this property.
-To do this we introduce the concept of the cycle family graphs of a 4-regular, embedded graph $F$.
-The cycle family graphs do not rely on the checkerboard colourability of an embedded graph and every 4-regular, embedded graph will admit a set of cycle family graphs.
-We will prove that, \begin{enumerate} \item $G_m \cong H_m $ as abstract graphs if and only if $G$ and $H$ are twisted duals (compare Equation~\eqref{taitemedial} and Proposition~\ref{cyclefamilydual} to Theorem~\ref{t.radmed}). \item $G_m \cong F$ as abstract graphs for a given 4-regular, embedded graph $F$ if and only if $G$ is a cycle family graph of $F$ (compare Equation~\eqref{medialtaite} and Proposition~\ref{blacktomedial} to Theorem~\ref{iso to F});
+To do this, we introduce the concept of the cycle family graphs of a $4$-regular, embedded graph $F$.
+The cycle family graphs do not rely on the checkerboard colourability of an embedded graph, and every $4$-regular, embedded graph will admit a set of cycle family graphs.
+We will prove that: \begin{enumerate} \item $G_m \cong H_m $ as abstract graphs if and only if $G$ and $H$ are twisted duals (compare Equation~\eqref{taitemedial} and Proposition~\ref{cyclefamilydual} to Theorem~\ref{t.radmed}); \item $G_m \cong F$ as abstract graphs for a given $4$-regular, embedded graph $F$ if and only if $G$ is a cycle family graph of $F$ (compare Equation~\eqref{medialtaite} and Proposition~\ref{blacktomedial} to Theorem~\ref{iso to F}).